hackingmaterials/matminer/README.rst

 ========
-MatMiner
+matminer
 ========

-MatMiner is an open-source Python library for performing data mining and analysis in the field of Materials Science.
+matminer is an open-source Python library for performing data mining and analysis in the field of Materials Science.
 It is meant to make accessible the application of state-of-the-art statistical and machine learning algorithms to materials science data with just a *few* lines of code.
 It is currently in development, however it is a **working code**.

 --------
-Citing MatMiner
+Citing matminer
 --------

 We are currently in the process of writing a paper on matminer - we will update the citation information once it is submitted.